J Edwards – Nashville’s Best Kept Secret by Lindsey Sipe

 Powerful words dictate Edwards’ new single and lead off track, “I Ain’t Broken”, about the hunger and resilience of the human spirit.
 Lines like “I hug these curves near Gatlinburg like I know every inch of her,” from “Another Cold Shoulder,” compare the loneliness of the highway with the heartache of leaving someone you love.
 Edwards took to co-writing with Rob Snyder (The Best of Me, Luke Combs) for another intense ballad full of questioning and regret, “Staying Here”.

 “It’s all fun til we become the very thing we didn’t want.
 We had it all.
 Hometown kings and queens.
 Then it’s all gone.
 Life moves on.
 We can’t believe we’re all alone just holding on to these small town dreams.
 The only thing that hurts worse than leaving is staying here.”

 Then there’s the adventurous and even redemptive story embedded in the piano driven, upbeat melody of “Young Again”, where soulful songstress Cricket Davis shines on the harmonies alongside her father.

 Edwards’ God given knack for painting pictures, expressing pure emotion through his voice, and knowing just where to place that perfect guitar lick would make The Outlaws proud.
 This was their music.
 This is our music.
 This is the music that will last for years and decades to come, because J Edward’s music is for anybody that has truly faced challenges and triumphs and everything in between.
 Here’s to real music and real life.

-Cold will be available on all major forms of streaming media including Amazon, Google Play, iTunes and Spotify on September 21.
+Cold is now available on all major forms of streaming media including Amazon, Google Play, iTunes and Spotify.
 For the latest on J Edwards music sign-up for his email newsletter.